artist book, Breite Gasse Publishing, 2022

 please find here the different open access formats: pdf, epub, html

-The book has been financially supported by the Austrian Federal Ministry of Art, Culture, Civil Service and Sport (BMKOES) and the Art magistrate of the City of Vienna (MA7).
-It has first been presented in a lecture at Depot, Kunst und Diskussion, Vienna, on 31st January, 2022.
+The book was financially supported by the Austrian Federal Ministry of Art, Culture, Public Service and Sport (BMKOES) and the Magistrate for the Arts of the City of Vienna (MA7).
+It was It was first presented in a lecture at Depot, Kunst und Diskussion, Vienna, on 31st January, 2022.